 #7 – Roll Back WiFi Driver Update

-This method to fix 5GHz WiFi not showing up in Windows 10 is for those users who were able to access 5G network before, but now are unable to.
-Chances are that your Windows 10 got upgraded and the WiFi Driver was updated as well.
+This method to fix 5GHz WiFi not showing up in Windows 10 or windows 11 is for those users who were able to access 5G network before, but now are unable to.
+Chances are that your Windows 10 /Windows 11 got upgraded and the WiFi Driver was updated as well.
 The latest driver must be having some issue, thus, your PC is unable to connect to or detect 5GHz bandwidth.

 Here are the steps to Roll Back WiFi Driver update:

 Step 1: Repeat Step 1 and Step 2 from the Method #3 mentioned above.

 Step 2: In the Properties window that opens, go to the Driver tab.
 There, look for Roll Back Driver and click on it.
 Then follow the instructions to roll back the driver to its previous version.